sabirin08/Software-Development-Project/README.md

 A Java-based software project for managing employee records, including features for updating data, searching by SSN, and applying salary raises.
-Built as a collaborative group project for CSC 3350 with UML design, test cases, and database integration using MySQL.
+Built as a collaborative group assignment for CSC 3350 with UML design, test cases, and database integration using MySQL.